WladySpb/base-converter/README.md

 * Including default bases from 2 to 64 symbols
 * Convert from and to custom charset
-* Convert negate numbers
+* Convert negative numbers
-* Convert float numbers(with delimiter, without exponent)
+* Convert floating point numbers(with delimiter, without exponent)
-* Customize negate symbol and float delimiter
+* Customize minus sign and float delimiter

 ## Install